om0611/Bracket-Buddy/README.md

 ## Contributing
 Unfortunately, BracketBuddy is currently closed for public contributions.
 If this changes, we will add information on this readme file about how to reach out and get your contributions documented.
+Non-contributor pull requests on this repository will be ignored.

 ## License
+This program is closed for open source editing and is using the MIT license.
 Check out the MIT license [here](LICENSE).